Arka-Bhowmik/mri_triage_normal/training/a_unet_training_readme.md

 To run the u-net network below python packages can be installed in local computer or server using below

 Python package pre-requsite:
+1. tensorflow (python deep learning package - use the provided pdf file how to install?), 2. tensorflow_addons (use pip install tensorflow-addons), 3. matplotlib (also in provided pdf)